Mărțișor: Romania’s UNESCO-Protected Tradition to Welcome Spring

 Romanian Martisor celebration

-While considered by many a unique Romanian tradition, Martisorul is actually celebrated throughout the Balkans, with countries like Bulgaria, Serbia, Albania and Greece celebrating it on March 1st under different names.
+While considered by many a unique Romanian tradition, Martisorul is actually celebrated throughout the Balkans, with countries like Bulgaria, Serbia, Albania and Greece also celebrating it on March 1st under different names.

 The Mărțișor tradition dates back thousands of years, tied with the Roman and Dacian cultures that inhabited the territory of modern-day Romania.